-EZconn has established and implemented the corporate governance best practice principles.
-Relevant information is disclosed on the Company's website and the Market refer to section 5.
-Labor relations on Page 108-110 of the annual report.
+EZconn has established a code of corporate governance, and has strictly implemented it; relevant information has been disclosed on the Company's website and the Market Observation Post System for reference.

-Observation Post System for reference.
+(VIII) Other important information helpful for increasing understanding of the company's corporate governance may be disclosed along with the above information:

-(VIII)Other important information helpful for increasing understanding of the company's corporate governance may be disclosed along with the above information:
+- 1. Interests and care of employees

-- Interests and care of employees EZconn beholds the principle that talents are the most valuable asset and the foundation of the Company to establish comprehensive measures of welfare and education training along with the updating of the occupational safety software and hardware equipment for the employees.
-Please - Relationship of investors and suppliers and rights of stakeholders EZconn has set up both Chinese and English websites with each business contact window to provide a channel for the investors, suppliers and stakeholders to leave messages and give opinions. - 3.
-Liability insurance coverage for directors, supervisors and managerial officers of the Company EZconn has liability insurance coverage for all directors, supervisors and managerial officers since September 1, 2015.
-The following is the most recent status of insurance:
+EZconn beholds the principle that talents are the most valuable asset and the foundation of the updating of the occupational safety software and hardware equipment for the employees.
+Please refer to section 5.
+Labor relations on Page 109-110 of the annual report. - Relationship of investors and suppliers and rights of stakeholders EZconn has set up a Chinese and English website and various business contact windows to provide channels for investors, suppliers and stakeholders to communicate and exchange opinions. - 3.
+Liability insurance coverage for directors, supervisors and managerial officers of the Company EZconn has purchased liability insurance for all directors, supervisors and managers since September 1, 2015.
+The latest insurance coverage is as follows: